 Odd-colored eyes are popular in particular breeds, including the Turkish Van, Japanese Bobtail, Persian, and Sphynx cats.

 Cats with dichroic, or dichromatic, eyes will have a combination of two distinct colors within both eyes.
 This is stunning and very rare indeed!
-It’s caused by the cat having different levels of melanin in distinct sections of their irises.
+It’s caused by the cat having different melanin levels in distinct sections of their irises.

 - Cat eye color is linked to melanin